TaylorMouse/MaxScripts/Research/warcraft3reforged_research.md

 #### 7. MTGC

-Bone groups: nbr of bones in each group
+Bone groups: nbr of bones in this group

 nMatrixGroups: 4 byte int; indicating the nbr of Matrix groups